Scroll Top

 Objective: By 2025, the sustainability of conservation efforts of the beach and forest system of the Río Sarstún Multiple use Area has been strengthened through the sustainable and inclusive development of the Reserve’s ecotourism site Guaira-Cocolí Coastal Natural Area.

-- Regular clean-up campaigns were carried out at the new proposed ecotourism site in La Guaira-Cocolí to remove solid waste and sargassum.
+• Regular clean-up campaigns were conducted at the proposed ecotourism site in La Guaira-Cocolí to remove solid waste and sargassum.

-- A site visit was conducted to prepare the documentation for an environmental impact assessment of the proposed pier.
-The file has been submitted to CONAP, pending approval.
-In early 2025, CONAP visited the site to evaluate the project.
+• A site visit was held to prepare documentation for an environmental impact assessment of a proposed pier, and the file was submitted to CONAP for approval.

 Beach cleanups in the Reserve’s ecotourism site Guaira-Cocolí Coastal Natural Area.